Holliemin9090/Human-activity-analysis-collection/README.md

 ### YOLOv8

 YOLOv8 (You Only Look Once, Version 8) is the latest version of the YOLO object detection model.
-It is designed for high-speed, high-accuracy object detection.
+It is used in this project to perform realtime pose estimation and target tracking.

 - **Repository**: [ultralytics/ultralytics](https://github.com/ultralytics/ultralytics)